Jamiree/jamiree.github.io/_teaching/si.md

 ---

 Facilitated math workshops for college students.
-Worked with professors to develop lesson plans for college students.
+Worked with professors to develop lesson plans.
 Proctored Exams.

 Precalculus (Math 3a, 4a)